SlamTheDragon/vrc-package-crawler/docs/topics/07_topics_to_learn_practice_observe_and_philosophies.md

 # Curriculum Guide: Topics to Learn, Practice, Observe, and Core Philosophies
-This guide outlines the theoretical concepts, practical exercises, telemetry signals, and core philosophies for compliant search engine engineering.
+This guide will outline the theoretical concepts, practical exercises, telemetry signals, and core philosophies for compliant search engine engineering.

 ***

 ## 1. Overview of the Curriculum

-Building a high-throughput, compliant search indexer requires knowledge across computer science and law.
+Building a high-throughput, compliant search indexer will require knowledge across computer science and law.
 Engineers must understand network protocols, graph theory, queue dynamics, and copyright jurisprudence.

 This curriculum organizes the necessary knowledge into four structured domains:
 1. **Topics to Learn**: Foundational theories, RFC standards, and legal precedents.